- Big onion – 2 Nos

 - Oil – for deep frying

-Chop the onion lengthwise.
+- Chop the onion lengthwise.
 Add little salt and gently mix by your fingers so that the onion pieces will be separated.
-Keep it for ten to fifteen minutes.
+Leave it for ten to fifteen minutes.

-It can be eaten as snack or can be served with hot sambar rice /pulao.
+- It can be eaten as snack or can be served with hot sambar rice /pulav.